RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

 AMD ROCTracer
 ================

-ROC-tracer library, Runtimes Generic Callback/Activity APIs.
+ROCtracer library, Runtimes Generic Callback/Activity APIs.
 The goal of the implementation is to provide a generic independent from specific runtime profiler to trace API and asyncronous activity.